-DEFINITION 1: Associated with a 'Responsible' Level of compliance
+Definition 1: Associated with a 'Responsible' Level of compliance

-SEG standard compliant activities, e.g. fishing, make a positive contribution to eel populations compared to if there was no eel sector - e.g. to there being no fishing or trade in eel.
+SEG standard compliant activities, e.g. fishing, make a positive contribution to the eel population compared to if there was no eel sector - e.g. to there being no fishing or trade in eel.

-In this example, we consider that certified practices result in or contribute to an increase in eel populations than if there was no commercial activity for eel at all; i.e. that the certified operator actually contributes to a positive contribution to eel stocks.
-As the contribution might be outside of the immediate catchment, the geographical limit to this is the EU.
+In this example, we consider that certified practices result in or contribute to an increase in eel populations than if there was no commercial activity for eel at all; i.e. that the certified operator actually contributes to a positive contribution to the eel stock.
+As the contribution might be outside of the immediate catchment, the geographical limit to this is the eel's continental range.

 This concept may seem counter-intuitive, particularly to those who aren't fully aware of the intricacies of the eel sector.
-The reasoning behind this is described below\.
+The reasoning behind this is described below.